Book Reviews by Heidi Boudro

 Similarly, the mammalian nervous system senses the environment, causes motor activity, and--signals to activate genes.
 Lipton describes a Duke University study of obese, diabetic mice that proves (a photograph shows two very different but genetically identical mice) rather conclusively that prenatal nutrients are an environmental factor that controls gene expression.

 The nervous system also involves thoughts and beliefs.
-A Baylor School of Medicine study by an orthopedic surgeon shows that the entire effect of knee surgery for osteoarthritis is a placebo effect.
+A Baylor School of Medicine study by an orthopedic surgeon showed that the entire effect of arthroscopic knee surgery for osteoarthritis was a placebo effect.
 (It may someday be shown that much of standard medicine is placebo.)
 A mechanism suggested here is that the nervous system's thoughts and beliefs affect gene expression.

 Lipton's theme is that people can use their thoughts and beliefs to change the expression of their genes.
 People are not "biochemical robots" but instead can affect themselves with their thoughts.
 "Positive thoughts have a profound effect on behavior and genes, but only when they are in harmony with subconscious programming.
 And negative thoughts have an equally powerful effect."